-Officers should not enforce DUI DUII laws to the exclusion of their other duties unless specifically assigned to DUI enforcement.
+Officers should not enforce DUII laws to the exclusion of their other duties unless specifically assigned to DUII enforcement.
 All officers are expected to enforce these laws with due diligence.

-The Patrol Captain Patrol Captain will develop and maintain, in consultation with the prosecuting attorney, appropriate report forms with appropriate checklists to assist investigating officers officers in documenting relevant information and maximizing efficiency.
-Any DUI investigation will be documented using these forms.
+The Patrol Captain will develop and maintain, in consultation with the prosecuting attorney, report forms with appropriate checklists to assist investigating officers in documenting relevant information and maximizing efficiency.
+Any DUII investigation will be documented using these forms.
 Information documented elsewhere on the form does not need to be duplicated in the report narrative.
 Information that should be documented includes, at a minimum:

-- (a) The field sobriety tests (FSTs) administered and the results. - (b) The officer's observations that indicate impairment on the part of the individual, and the officer's officer's health-related inquiries that may help to identify any serious health concerns (e.g., diabetic shock). - (c) Sources of additional information (e.g., reporting party, witnesses) and their observations. - (d) Information about any audio and/or video recording of the individual's driving or subsequent actions. - (e) The location and time frame of the individual's individual's vehicle operation and how this was determined. - (f) Any prior related convictions in Oregon or another jurisdiction.
+- (a) The field sobriety tests (FSTs) administered and the results. - (b) The officer's observations that indicate impairment on the part of the individual, and the officer's health-related inquiries that may help to identify any serious health concerns (e.g., diabetic shock). - (c) Sources of additional information (e.g., reporting party, witnesses) and their observations. - (d) Information about any audio and/or video recording of the individual's driving or subsequent actions. - (e) The location and time frame of the individual's vehicle operation and how this was determined. - (f) Any prior related convictions in Oregon or another jurisdiction.